-Tales of supernatural suspense by Soren Narnia.
-Music by Kevin MacLeod, incompetech.com, unless otherwise noted.
-These stories are licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License, meaning that anyone is free to adapt them as they see fit, even for profit, without the obligation to compensate the author.
-Email: firstname.lastname@example.org.
-Patreon: https://www.patreon.com/sorennarnia Also by Soren Narnia: the podcast 'Those Snowy Nights You Read to Me, They'll Never Be Forgotten.'
+Tales of supernatural suspense written and produced by Soren Narnia.
+The text of these stories is licensed under Creative Commons Attribution-NonCommercial-ShareAlike CC BY-NC-SA.
+Patreon: https://www.patreon.com/sorennarnia Also by the author: the podcast 'Those Snowy Nights You Read to Me, They'll Never Be Forgotten.'

 Welcome to Night Vale

 Twice-monthly community updates for the small desert town of Night Vale, where every conspiracy theory is true.
 Turn on your radio and hide.
 Never listened before?
 It's an ongoing radio show.
 Start with the current episode, and you'll catch on in no time.
 Or, go right to Episode 1 if you wanna binge-listen.